-Recipient Rights: The Rights afforded to individuals receiving public mental health or substance use services in accordance with constitutional rights and the Michigan Mental Health Code and/or Public Act 368 of 1978.
+Recipient Rights: The Rights afforded to individuals receiving public mental health services in accordance with constitutional rights and the Michigan Mental Health Code and/or Public Act 368 of 1978.

 Recovery: A journey of healing and change allowing a person to live a meaningful life in a community of their choice, while working toward their full potential.